Black Bart (film): Plot

 The next day when they reach Sacramento, Wells Fargo manager Mark Lorimer and Sheriff Gordon (Lloyd Gough) hire Lance and Jersey, whom they consider their new heroes, as coach guards.
 Charles, a respected rancher by day, greets them in the local bar, and although Lance reveals that he knows Charles is Black Bart and tells him that he wants Lola, Charles insists they take out Lola together.
 One day, Charles gets Lola alone and the two fall in love, but after he admits he is Black Bart, she implores him to give up his criminal life to be with her, and he agrees to do so after just one last job.

 Meanwhile, Sheriff Gordon devises a plan for Lance to act as lookout for a posse of deputies who are to guard a coach carrying the payload that will save Wells Fargo.
 As Lance and Jersey scheme to rob the stage themselves and blame it on Black Bart, Clark tells Charles that if the stage gets through, their plan will be ruined.
 Black Bart meets the stage, orders Jersey to throw the money box down as the stage rides past, and escapes from Lance.
 When he opens the box, however, he finds it empty and realizes the money must still be at the relay station.

 That night, after Charles tells Lola he has to go back to retrieve the money, she convinces him to not take the risk.
 Charles then tells Lance that he can steal and keep all the money himself.
 Lance, however, forces Charles to go with him to the relay station, and as soon as they get there, they are ambushed by a waiting posse.
 They escape into a barn, but when the posse sets it on fire, they are forced to run out and both of them are shot.

-Making a final statement about not knowing what happened to Lola after the incident, Jersey wraps up his story from his current home, a jail cell.
+Making a final statement about not knowing what happened to Lola after the incident and that Charles's death convinced him to go straight, Jersey wraps up his story from his current home, a jail cell.